Filippos-Dakis/Quantum-Optics-Lab/README.md

 # Quantum Optics Lab
-Quantum Optics Lab is a side project that I work on my free time and the goal is to incorporate as many quantum optics features as possible.
+Quantum Optics Lab is a side project that I work on my free time.
+The main goal is to incorporate as many quantum optics tools and features as possible.

 ## Requirements & Installation
 You can download and install the repo using the following commands.
 Open a terminal window in the directory you want to save the files and type: